HOW DO CYBER THREATS AFFECT ME?

 Cyber security myths

 - My business is too small to be a target.
 Unfortunately not, any device that is connected to the Internet is a target.
 These criminals are out to take money from us, they will exploit every weakness.

 - My IT provider keeps me secure – Maybe, but are you sure?
-Many IT companies have limited security experience and are not doing anywhere near enough to keep your risk low.
+Many IT companies in Melbourne have limited security experience and are not doing anywhere near enough to keep your risk low.
 If they are not talking to you at your meetings about IT security, they are most likely not providing you with very much.

 - I know an IT security expert who says my business is secure – This may be true, but there are a lot of ‘experts’ around, unless the controls from a known security body are being followed, then there will likely be gaps, and gaps are where the cyber criminals get in.

 - Security audits are very expensive – yes, they usually are, especially if you are looking at PCI or ISO compliance.
 However we conduct an IT security audit with every client, that follows NIST and is succinct enough to done in about 30 minutes.

 - I can’t afford to spend a lot of money on IT security – It’s true that IT security can be very expensive, but it’s also true that ignoring it can also end up very expensive.
 We include our complete security stack now with our managed services agreements, making it affordable to any business.